brayden-s-haws/slackbot/README.md

 # Slackbot for Product Management Community

+#### Current status: complete ####

 ## Description
 This Slackbot was built for our Product Management Community's Slack workspace.
-It helps automate tasks and integrates with OpenAI's GPT-3 model to answer product management-related questions.
+It helps automate tasks and integrates with OpenAI's GPT-3.5 model to answer product management-related questions.
 It also has an integration Google Sheets that can be used for reading data from a sheet and updating a sheet.
 It has frameworks for interacting with the bot using: / commands, @ mentions, Slack events, and cron jobs.

 https://user-images.githubusercontent.com/58832489/231047594-d14ab121-beb9-472b-8fe1-6231d6f40f97.mp4

 ## Features
 This describes how the features work in the context of our slack but could be easily modified to fit other use cases.

-- **Ask GPT-3 Questions**: Users can ask questions using the `/ask` command, and the bot generates responses using the OpenAI GPT-3 model.
+- **Ask GPT-3.5 Questions**: Users can ask questions using the `/ask` command, and the bot generates responses using the OpenAI GPT-3.5 model.
 - **Post YouTube Video**: Users can run the `/who_are_you` command to learn about the bot's background.
 The bot responds with a YouTube video link.
 - **Respond to Mentions**: When the bot is mentioned with a "thanks" or "thank you" message, it responds with a thumbs-up emoji.
 - **Post Weekly Conversation Starters**: The bot automatically posts a weekly conversation starter from a Google Sheet to a Slack channel.
 It also marks the question in the sheet as having been used so that it won't be repeated.